Hot Fudge Cake

 Instructions

-- Place a heat-safe bowl over simmering water.
-Add the butter and chocolate and cook, stirring frequently, until melted and smooth.
+• Place a heat-safe bowl over a pan of simmering (not boiling) water.
+Add the butter and chocolate and stir until the mixture is melted and smooth.

-- Remove the bowl from the heat and add the granulated sugar.
-Beat until well blended.
+• Remove the bowl from the heat and add the granulated sugar.
+Whisk until well blended.

-- Turn the batter into the prepared pie plate and bake for about 25 to 28 minutes, or until the top is firm .
+• Turn the batter into the prepared pie plate and bake for about 25 to 28 minutes, or until the edges are set and the center is still slightly soft.

 Nutrition